 U.S. Tax Court

-Jack was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the field of Trusts and Estates.
-Jack has been listed in Best Lawyers since 1995.
+John was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Trusts and Estates.
+John has been listed in Best Lawyers since 1995.

 Jack has also received an AV Preeminent® Peer Review Rating™ from Martindale Hubbell®, the highest possible rating for ethics and legal ability.